 From Banff to Canmore, Lake Louise to Sunshine Village, we’ve got you covered for everything winter in Alberta.
-We saw nearly everything and had the perfect blend of taking part in epic adventures, enjoying relaxing days, and of course, fitting in some romance too.
+We have experienced nearly everything in an Alberta winter and have put together the perfect blend of taking part in epic adventures, enjoying relaxing days, and of course, fitting in some romance too.

 Banff is one of the best places to visit in Canada any time of the year.
 We had the chance to do some amazing winter activities in Alberta and we want to share them with you.